Skip to navigation

 Buffalo fighting is an energetic event

-By this stage my energy levels were pretty low, so Rose and I headed off to a restaurant in town, one we'd been frequenting a lot, and had a snack.
-Things began to perk up, and Jenny and Sarah, to whom we'd said goodbye earlier, wandered in.
-Conversation flowed, time ticked on towards eight o'clock, when the bus would leave, and then things started to go badly wrong.
-Paling and failing, I rushed off to the mandi, lost my toasted sandwich to the plumbing, and only just managed to get back to the table.
+By this stage my energy levels were pretty low, so Rose and I headed off to a restaurant in town, one we'd been frequenting a lot.
+I soon began to perk up, and Jenny and Sarah wandered in to say goodbye; conversation flowed, time ticked on towards eight o'clock, when our bus would leave, and then things suddenly started to go badly wrong.
+Paling and failing, I rushed off to the mandi, lost my toasted sandwich to the plumbing, and only just managed to drag myself back to the table.

 1 Many thanks to Lina Peters, who kindly emailed me to say that the doctor who helped me is called Dr Terry.
 So here's to you, Dr Terry – thanks for your timely jab!